The Ultimate Guide to RV Camping in Arizona

 Another great thing to do while enjoying nature in Arizona?
 Wildlife watching, of course.
 Arizona is home to a wide variety of animals, including ringtail cats, coyotes, bobcats, Gila monsters, and even bears!

-Thanks to the hot weather, many of the animals that call this state home are nocturnal, so some avid wildlife watchers like to take night vision binoculars along to see some nighttime critters.
+Thanks to the hot weather, many of the animals that call this state home are nocturnal, so some avid wildlife watchers like to take night vision binoculars along to see critters that come out after dark.

 Family-Friendly Activities and Attractions